2025 Armageddon: Plot

 Quinn and a military unit trace the location of a damaged drone, but the unit falls into a trap where some of the soldiers are brainwashed by the aliens using lights launched from their hands; Quinn evades capture and secretly boards the ship.
-The alien mothership's location in the ocean is determined, and multiple submarines refitted as Mecha Sharks (Note: from Mega Shark Versus Mecha Shark (2014)) are deployed to attack it.
+The alien mothership's location in the ocean is determined, and multiple submarines refitted as Mecha Sharks are deployed to attack it, They achieve their goal after facing a MegaShark and defeating it together.
 Madolyn reconstructs the Armada Suit she acquired earlier and joins the battle piloting it; the aliens respond by sending a hybrid of many creatures fused together.
-She defeats the hybrid, prompting the aliens to summon a sharknado (Note: from the Sharknado series) to protect the ship.
+She defeats the hybrid, prompting the aliens to summon a sharknado 6 and all the Mecha Sharks along with the MegaShark are absorbed into the Vortex (Note: from the Sharknado series) to protect the ship.
 While she battles the sharknado, the brainwashed soldiers return to the bunker where Thomas is sheltering, intent on converting the President to advance the invasion.
 A soldier who avoided conversion alerts Thomas to the fact that those who fall victim to the brainwashing are transformed into members of the alien species and can brainwash new victims; Thomas attempts to escape while protecting the others sheltering at the bunker, but is captured and converted.

 Madolyn's Armada Suit is damaged beyond repair despite destroying the sharknado in the process.
 Quinn is discovered by the aliens and nearly converted, but she uses their weakness to soundwaves to slip away on a landing ship.
-During her escape, she sabotages the control system for the drones; as the mothership attempts to leave Earth through a wormhole, many creatures are generated at random, and a giant octopus (Note: from Mega Shark Versus Giant Octopus (2009)) attacks it.
+During her escape, she sabotages the control system for the drones; as the mothership attempts to leave Earth through a wormhole, where all creatures are absorbed, many creatures are generated at random, and a giant octopus attacks it.
 Quinn's lander happens to crash near Madolyn's location and the sisters reunite, but they are confronted by the brainwashed former humans led by Thomas.
 However, Thomas retains some of his humanity, and leads those following him away instead of having his daughters transformed.
 Madolyn and Quinn, overcoming their estrangement, realize that their battle has only just begun.